danby14/Gimme-Five/README.md

 ## Features

 List of Five(Add, Edit, Delete)

-Buttons than generate random information
+Buttons than generate random information<br />
--> Random Wiki link from external wikimedia api
+-> Random Wiki link from external wikimedia api<br />
--> Random news headline from external newsApi
+-> Random news headline from external newsApi<br />
--> Random topic
+-> Random topic<br />
--> Random word from a random word generating external api -> Random name from an external data generating api
+-> Random word from a random word generating external api<br />
+-> Random name from an external data generating api<br />
--> Random age group
+-> Random age group<br />
--> Random selection of Who, What, When, Where, Why or How -> Magic 8-ball with 20 possible sayings in an array for now
+-> Random selection of Who, What, When, Where, Why or How<br />
+-> Magic 8-ball with 20 possible sayings in an array for now

 Layout uses styled-components